Frequently asked questions

 Are you open to the Public, can I, or we visit?

 Our farm is a true Hobby Farm which we enjoy on our property along with our actual home.
-We do share our goats via our website, social media as well as through our Goat Yoga and other events, but please understand, we also very much enjoy free time and our privacy :) Therefore, we are not open to the public at this time.
+We do share our goats and other animals via our website and social media.
+Due to strict bio-security practices we do not allow visitors from the public.
+Please understand, we also very much enjoy and our privacy :) Lastly, we do not carry Petting Zoo liability insurance, which is very expensive.

 Can I rent your goats?

-We do rent our goats for special events.
+We do rent our goats for special events, TV promos and more.
 Rates are $95/hour for 2 goats (baby goats in season), 2 hour minimum + .50cents/kilometer.
 Our experienced goat handler will remain with the goats at all times to ensure their and your safety.
 Please contact us for availability and more details.

 Do you take $ donations?

 No thank you.
-Although we do not profit from our Hobby Farm, and it does cost us several thousands of dollars a year to operate, we opt to run a few events a year to help us with costs.
+Although we do not profit from our Hobby Farm, and it does cost us several thousands of dollars a year to operate, we mayopt to run a few events a year to help us with costs.
 We believe there are many people who may better benefit from your generous financial donations, and who are TRULY IN NEED (think The Salvation Army).
 We also ask you consider this before donating to other farms or animal 'Sanctuaries' as some of them are contributing to unscrupulous people.
 Your local humane society is also always in need!

 So you think you want a goat?Read on!